One-way LMV traffic from Srinagar on Jammu-Srinagar highway tomorrow | Greater Kashmir

 A communiqué by the J&K Traffic Police asked Traffic Control Unit Srinagar to liaise with that in Ramban to release the LMVs from 0700 hours to 1100 hours from Zig Qazigund adding that no vehicles shall be allowed before or after the cut off timing.

-As for the HMVs, the Traffic Police communique said that only those vehicles stranded between Jawahar Tunnel and Banihal shall be allowed towards Jammu and no vehicle including those carrying livestock and perishables shall be allowed in the opposite direction.
+As for the HMVs, the Traffic Police communiqué said that only those vehicles stranded between Jawahar Tunnel and Banihal shall be allowed towards Jammu.

 The Traffic Police communiqué urged the security forces not to ply on the highway against traffic advisory in view maintenance and repairing of the national highway.